Demanghon/microservice-ticketing/README.md

 > more information [here](https://docs.docker.com/registry/deploying/)

-## Kind

-We are using [kind(https://kind.sigs.k8s.io/)] as local Kubernetes.
-To install it you can follow [these instructions](https://kind.sigs.k8s.io/docs/user/quick-start/).

-After you can run the script infra/create-kind-cluster.sh to configure the cluster with Ingress NGINX.
+## Create and configure cluster

+A script is available to create a cluster on kind and configure it:

 ```bash
 bash infra/create-kind-cluster.sh
 ```

-### Another tool
+This script :
+- configures an NGINX ingress
+- Create a secret to store the JWT Key (we are using JWT for the authentication)
+- Generate a self-signed certificate with [cert-manager](https://cert-manager.io/docs/)

-You can use another tool to run Kubernetes as k3s, microk8s or minikube.
-You have to assume to install Ingress NGINX as ingress controller.
+> You can use an another tool to run kubernetes than kind but you have to assume the installation and the configuration of your cluster.

+## Configure .env

+The following projects use *.env* file as configuration:
+- auth

+The .env files are not commited for securtiy issue.
+However, each project has a sample.env file to help you to generate your own .env files corresponding at your configuration.

-## Development
+## Start the stack

 During the development we use [skaffold](https://skaffold.dev/).
 To start the stack with skaffold execute this command: